Clouds in your Ikebana, Jidai Matsuri, and Kyoto Shopping

 You can now find HanaYou Ikebana classes on TripAdvisor.
 This adds a new way to book ikebana sessions with me:

-- You can still book on the HanaYou website, or
+- You can still book a Kyoto ikebana class on the HanaYou website, or

 - You can book via TripAdvisor